Philosophy of Training

 Although applied practice is the focus of the internship experience, the ability to access and utilize scientific research in the treatment setting is highly valued.
 Attention to scholarly contributions to the field can be seen through assigned readings for seminars, support for individual intern research interests, including dissertation time, and a general approach to clinical work that calls on the processes of "hypothesis testing" and other scientific models to inform case conceptualization and treatment.

-The philosophy of training of the internship program is grounded in the consistent ethical treatment of the intern and his/her clients.
+The philosophy of training of the internship program is grounded in the consistent ethical treatment of the intern and their clients.
 An effort is made, through teaching and by example, to model and promote a humane work environment conducive to learning and growth.
 Formal and informal staff development opportunities emphasizing team-building, including the value of a sense of fun and humor, are seen as important in maintaining balance.
-Individual and cultural differences are honored, and the intern is encouraged to work toward the integration of his/her person with his/her role as a psychologist.
+Individual and cultural differences are honored, and the intern is encouraged to work toward the integration of their person with their role as a psychologist.
 Interns are expected to develop competencies to effectively serve diverse populations, and the program therefore ascribes to APA's position statement "Preparing Professional Psychologists to Serve a Diverse Public: A Core Requirement in Doctoral Education and Training," which can be found at http://www.apa.org/pi/lgbt/resources/policy/diversity-preparation.aspx.

 Finally, the Butler internship embraces the awareness and use of self-perspective as part of our training model.
 We value personal exploration and expect interns to examine the qualities and dynamics they bring to interactions with clients, peers, and other work-related relationships.
 We believe such discussions, as they relate to interns' activities on internship, can be quite useful when trying to understand transference and countertransference issues and in facilitating the interns' professional growth.
 This may call for interns to reflect on and discuss personal information that may influence their clinical practice.
 Such disclosure frequently occurs within a supervisory relationship characterized by safety, trust, and respect.
 Supervision is not viewed as psychotherapy, and the focus of personal exploration is meant to enhance interns' growth and effectiveness as clinicians rather than serve as a form of psychotherapy.